Shiny White Suburban

 with a cuff and a crease.

-Right now, for the white woman, it’s certainty and sorrow, and they’re combining as pressure under her tits.
-The woman suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.
-The repressed fart sends a cramp into her hips before transforming into a surge of rage, and she grips the wheel and steps on the gas.
-Goddamn it, she’s fucking sick of things!
-The woman is recalling the last public school board meeting, attended from her phone since in-person meetings smell like cigarettes and her nose is sensitive.
+Right now, it’s certainty and sorrow, and they’re combining as pressure under her tits.
+She suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.
+The repressed fart sends a cramp into her thigh before transforming into a surge of rage, and she grips the wheel and steps on the gas.
+She’s fucking sick of things!
+Now she’s stuck recalling the last public school board meeting, attended from her phone since in-person meetings smell like cigarettes.
 Though she’d already transferred her daughter to the Catholic school, she felt obligated to attend.
 To share her experience.
-To help.
+To help!

-The white woman raised the dinner plate into the air, threatening to smash it down.
+The white woman raised a dinner plate into the air, threatening to smash it.
 “Is this person serious,” she spat in the direction of her husband, her left eye twitching.
 “Are they implying that it’s the job of these exhausted, underpaid board members to find their own replacements?!
 For positions they were elected for?!”

-“I need to ask an obvious question before addressing your point,” her husband said, clearly amused and leaning back in his chair.
-“Which is why the hell does this person sound like they’re making a porn?”
+“I need to ask an obvious question before addressing your excellent point,” her husband said, amused and kicked back in his chair.
+“Why the hell does this person sound like they’re making a porn?”

-Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
+Unable to waste another second of her life and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
 After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
-Pop a Valium and hit the sack.
+Pop a Valium, hit the sack.

-Almost running a light, the white woman slams the brakes.
-At the light, the hood of her newly washed Suburban catches the sun, temporarily blinding her, and her cortisol is tempered with serotonin.
-Nothing pleases her more than clean lines and gleaming surfaces!
-So satisfying.
+Almost running a red light, the white woman slams the brakes.
+Ujjayi’s.
+The hood of her newly washed Suburban catches the sun, temporarily blinding her, and her cortisol is tempered with serotonin, since nothing pleases her more than clean surfaces.

 No stress, no seeds, no stems, no sticks!